People want a greater say when it comes to public services, according to most polling. Here's how Ed Miliband can start to give it to them.

 Giving people power means giving them a say over the decisions that are made in their name.
 As Miliband said in his Hugo Young speech, “we live in an age where people’s deference to experts is dramatically waning and their expectations are growing ever higher about having their say”.

 So come on Ed, let’s go beyond giving individuals access to their records.
-Commit to a Public Service Users Bill as a first step, to show that you’re serious about giving people the power.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Commit to a Public Service Users Bill as a first step, to show that you’re serious about giving people the power.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.